Learning - E03 - Why you keep neglecting important tasks and how to fix that

 Whilst it is obvious that urgent and important tasks need to be completed, important but non-urgent tasks are usually neglected.

 For example, it is both urgent and important to create backups, but the validation of these is only important but not urgent and is therefore usually neglected.
-The same applies to private life; food intake is both urgent and important.
-In contrast, regular exercise is only important but not urgent.

 It is therefore all the more important to consider both dimensions when prioritising tasks and to develop a sensible process for completing them (I may go into the possibilities for this separately in another article).